lociero/League-of-Legends-Accounts-Creator/README.md

 ### I'm using free proxies and have a bad success creation rate, why?
 Free proxies are super unstable.
 I highly recommend paid ones like [IpRoyal](https://iproyal.com?r=megaded) and [ProxyCheap](https://app.proxy-cheap.com/r/0TMQxQ).
 Or you can use your own ofc.
 I recommend rotating proxies, on proxy list generation use 1 specific country please and if you want to know creation ip use session(sticky ip) option.
 Use at least 1 different proxy for 5 accounts to not be rate limited.

+### VN accounts are not created properly.
+What should I do?
+You should have Vietnam ip to create VN accounts.

 ## If you want to build it by yourself

 ```bash